 “By using analytics capabilities, organisations can run their business operations better, improve overall customer experience and expand their product and service offerings by increasing their competitive advantage.
 Organisations in Malaysia have started to prioritise analytics solutions.
 C-level executives are constantly seeking intelligent solutions to convert raw data into meaningful information to make strategic decisions in their businesses,” says Ng Quan Xiong, IDC software market analyst for Malaysia.

 Cloud adoption in Asean is still slow, but it has huge potential to grow, especially if small and medium enterprises (SMEs) jump at this opportunity.
 That is one reason the market for cloud-related services is set to grow at 24% a year for the next five years.
-“The pace of change in Malaysia is a tad slow because of the inherent preference for traditional and on-premises IT architecture and services sourcing models,” says Sherrel Roche, senior market analyst at IDC Asia-Pacific.
+“The pace of change in Malaysia is a tad slow because of the inherent preference for traditional IT architecture and services sourcing models,” says Sherrel Roche, senior market analyst at IDC Asia-Pacific.

 SMEs are the backbone of the Asean economy.
 There are more than 907,000 SMEs in Malaysia.
 An overwhelming 76.5% of these are micro-enterprises, or those with less than five employees and annual sales of less than RM300,000.
 A further 21.2% are small enterprises, with less than 75 staff and annual revenue of less than RM15 million.
 Cloud computing could level the tech playing field for them.

 Digital transformation (DX) is about using digital technologies to change processes, products and services.
 By 2021, DX will add an estimated US$10 billion to Malaysia’s GDP and increase the growth rate by 0.6% on an annual basis.